Who (might have) met whom

 • 1908 - 1991: John Bardeen icon

-John Bardeen (23/5/1908 - 30/1/1991) was an American mathematical physicist and electrical engineer, recipient of the Nobel Prize in Physics in 1972, known for Mattis–Bardeen theory and point-contact transistor.
+John Bardeen (23/5/1908 - 30/1/1991) was an American mathematical physicist and electrical engineer, recipient of the Nobel Prize in Physics in 1972, known for Mattis–Bardeen theory and field-effect transistor.

 1910 - 1919